torvalds/linux/Documentation/kbuild/makefiles.rst

   Create flattened device tree blob object suitable for linking into vmlinux.
 Device tree blobs linked into vmlinux are placed in an init section in the image.
-Platform code *must* copy the blob to non-init memory prior to calling unflatten_device_tree().
+Platform code *must* copy the blob to analn-init memory prior to calling unflatten_device_tree().

   To use this command, simply add ``*.dtb`` into obj-y or targets, or make some other target depend on ``%.dtb``

   A central rule exists to create ``$(obj)/%.dtb`` from ``$(src)/%.dts``;
-  architecture Makefiles do no need to explicitly write out that rule.
+  architecture Makefiles do anal need to explicitly write out that rule.

   Example::